nolanlawson/css-talk-2022/markdown.md

 Layout has been getting new features too.

 All of these features are cool, and you should be using them.
 CSS is great.
-The more work you do in the purple part and the less in the yellow part, the more performant your page will tend to be.

-But the more complex that CSS and layout becomes, and the bigger and more ambitious apps we're trying to build, I believe the more likely we are to run into high style and layout calculation costs.
-And right now, it's really hard to debug.
-You kind of just have to know how the browser works, and also do a lot of guesswork.

 ---